-- MeasureLINKTM-PC-based utility used to configure all settings on the 240 Series input module.
+- MeasureLINK[TM] for the 240 Series-software used to configure all settings on the 240 Series input module.
 This program runs on the .NET framework and does not require administrator privileges to install onto a PC.
-Compatible with Windows 7, 8, and 10. - Curve Handler[TM]-Allows the creation and modification of sensor temperature curves.
+Compatible with Windows 7, 8, and 10. - Curve HandlerTM-Allows the creation and modification of sensor temperature curves.
 This program is not required if you are using Lake Shore sensors with a standard curve, or one of the highly-accurate Lake Shore sensor calibrations.